 This magnificent park is renowned for its stunning landscape, highlighted by the Jeongsang Three Rock peaks—Cheonwangbong, Jiwangbong, and Inwangbong—with Mudeungsan Mountain rising to an impressive 1,186 meters, offering a spectacular backdrop for outdoor enthusiasts.

 The trails are well-marked and manageable, even for novice hikers, with gradual slopes and stairways equipped with safety railings at more challenging sections.
+The park is home to several historic Buddhist temples nestled at the foot of the mountain, adding a touch of spirituality to your visit.

+Noteworthy among them are Yaksaam, Jeungsimsa, and Wonhyosa Temples, each exuding a serene ambiance and adorned with ancient relics.
 Visitors of all faiths are welcome to explore these temples, participate in prayers, or find a tranquil spot for meditation.

 The park truly comes alive through the seasons, from the vibrant wildflowers of spring and the lush greenery of summer to the mesmerizing autumn foliage and the enchanting snowscapes of winter.